It’s that TFSA time of year again! Get your checkbooks ready, because the new limit was just announced.

 If you are buying a foreign dividend stock such as a U.S stock in your TFSA, the dividends are subject to a withholding tax of 15%.
 While the amount isn’t usually too significant, this is something you want to be wary of.

 4.Transferring between financial institutions in cash

 If you transfer between financial institutions in cash, you run the risk of overcontributing to your TFSA, as that will be considered withdrawing from your TFSA.

 Every year that the government offers the TFSA again is a great one.
 With your extra $6,000 in TFSA room, you can continue to see your savings soar.
-Check out my TFSA ultimate guide here for a complete list of anything you wanted to know about the TFSA in 2020.
+Check out my TFSA ultimate guide here for a complete list of anything you wanted to know about the TFSA.